I’m a sucker for hats.

 Ball caps, cowboy hats, straw hats, watch caps and lately, Stormy Kromer hats.

-We picked up our first Stormy Kromer hats while doing some winter camping last February in Michigan’s Upper Peninsula.
+We picked up our first Stormy Kromer hats while doing some winter camping a couple years ago in Michigan’s Upper Peninsula.
 Seemed like every Yooper we saw was wearing one.
 So Jennifer and I both got one, me a rakish black, Jennifer’s a demure grey with pink trim.

 As we returned from that trip but kept wearing our hats, we met lots of other people who either had one, knew someone who had one or wanted one.